 Consumer prices in El Salvador climbed 5.49 percent year-on-year in October of 2021, following a 4.97 percent rise in the previous month.
 It was the highest reading since September of 2011, as prices accelerated for food and non-alcoholic beverages (6.1 percent vs 3.9 percent), transportation (9 percent vs 8.4 percent), restaurant and hotels (5.1 percent vs 4.6 percent), and furniture and household maintenance (6.9 percent vs 6 percent).
 Meanwhile, inflation slowed for housing and utilities (8.2 percent vs 10 percent).
 On a monthly basis, consumer prices advanced 0.7 percent from 0.4 percent in September. source: Dirección General de Estadística y Censos - DIGESTYC

 Inflation Rate in El Salvador averaged 3.02 percent from 1994 until 2021, reaching an all time high of 12.20 percent in January of 1996 and a record low of -2.25 percent in September of 2015.
 This page provides - El Salvador Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 El Salvador Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-Inflation Rate in El Salvador is expected to be 1.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in El Salvador to stand at 2.10 in 12 months time.
-In the long-term, the El Salvador Inflation Rate is projected to trend around 2.30 percent in 2020, according to our econometric models.
+Inflation Rate in El Salvador is expected to be 6.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the El Salvador Inflation Rate is projected to trend around 2.50 percent in 2022 and 2.00 percent in 2023, according to our econometric models.